 This post may contain affiliate links.
 Please read my disclosure policy.

-Looking for a healthy and fun breakfast idea?
-These Spinach Pancakes are kid-approved and so delicious!
-They’re made healthier using gluten-free flours, but nobody will know it!
+These Spinach Pancakes are kid-friendly and so delicious!
+They’re made healthier with hidden spinach, and using gluten-free flours (but nobody will know it)!
 They’re fluffy and cook up perfectly!

 A plate full of spinach pancakes that are bright green.Healthy Spinach Pancakes